 Frequently Asked Questions

-What are the consequences of a short sale?
+What is the downside of buying a short sale home?

 - What are the pros and cons of a short sale?